senanu/b40/docs/labs/R/intro_to_rstudio.md

 Because this is a biology class, we will only learn some very basic things about `R`.
 Primarily, we'll use `R` to read in data, manipulate it a bit, and then make a graph and/or do a simple statistical test.
 It is likely that you have used Microsoft Excel in the past, and you will need to get a bit used to a different way of doing things. `R` doesn't have a spreadsheet program to type and store data, so we will use Google Sheets for that.
 We will then tell `R` to grab the data from Google, manipulate it and output a graph or statistical result.
 Unlike Excel, we will be doing a bit of real programming in order to tell the computer what to do.

-## Choosing between RStudio and RStudio.cloud
+## Choosing between RStudio and Posit Cloud

 There are 2 convenient ways to use R. I recommend the first option for this class:
 1. Use this option if you use a Mac or a PC for which you can install software.
 Do *both* of the following steps:
    - Download and [install R](https://cloud.r-project.org/).
    - Download and [install RStudio Desktop](https://rstudio.com/products/rstudio/download/).
 RStudio provides a nice user interface to R. R itself is much more difficult to use without such an interface, and RStudio is very good!
 Installation should be easy if you use Windows, MacOS, or (standard) Linux.
 If you use a Chromebook, you won't be able to install it and will have to use one of the online options.
 2. Use this option if you use a Chromebook or if you cannot install software to your computer.
-   - Use [RStudio.cloud](https://login.rstudio.cloud/).
+   - Use [Posit Cloud](https://posit.cloud/).
 This provides full functionality in a convenient web app.
 To use this option, you'll need to sign up for a free account.
-Although this option won't require you to install anything, you'll find that getting your files into and out of RStudio.cloud more difficult than if you used the stand-alone apps in option 1.
+Although this option won't require you to install anything, you'll find that getting your files into and out of Posit Cloud more difficult than if you used the stand-alone apps in option 1.
+The user interface for Posit Cloud and RStudio are identical.

 ## Getting Started
 Please follow along by **actually doing** the steps listed below.
 You can't learn a new skill without practicing.
 Trust me, this will save you lots of frustration later on.

-Open up the RStudio application or log on to your RStudio.cloud account.
+Open up the RStudio application or log on to your Posit Cloud account.
 You should see your window divided into 3 or 4 sections (Fig. 1).
 {% include figure.html url="/b40/assets/labs/rstudio.png" width="80%" caption="Figure 1.
 Four regions of the RStudio display.
 Note that when you initially open a window, not all sections may be shown."%}

 1. __Code editor__.
 This is where you should write your code and save it.